-The new warehouse should be as close as possible to major suppliers, producers, and/or customers.
-This will help reduce lead times, decrease transportation costs, and increase responsiveness.
+Any new warehouse should be as close as possible to major suppliers, producers, and/or customers.
+This will help reduce lead times, decrease transportation costs, and enhance responsiveness.

-The factor to consider here is who is/are the major supply chain partner(s) and how you could make the supply chain more efficient by strategically selecting the warehouse location.
+The factor to consider here is who is/are the major supply chain partner(s) and how you can make the supply chain more efficient by strategically selecting the warehouse location.

-Also, local environmental factors such as weather conditions and exposure to natural disasters should also be considered.
+Also, local environmental factors such as weather conditions and risk of exposure to natural disasters should also be considered.

-Would the warehouse be exposed to hurricanes, tornados, earthquakes, is it in a flood zone?
-For any of this, the warehouse must meet specific building requirements.
+Would the warehouse be exposed to hurricanes, tornadoes, or earthquakes?
+Is it in a flood zone?
+For any of these risks, the warehouse must meet specific building requirements.

 Building Availability & Utility Costs

-If the business grows or shrinks you will need to adjust accordingly.
+If the business grows or shrinks, you will need to adjust accordingly.
 If this is the case, you will want to minimize your need to re-evaluate all these factors if moving to a new warehouse is your only option.
-By moving within the same area you will be able to keep all your workforce, utilities, etc. and minimize the frustrations of carriers/truckers and customers trying to find the new location.
+By moving within the same area, you will be able to retain your workforce, utilities, etc., and minimize the frustrations of carriers/truckers and customers trying to find the new location.

 Please, take the time to properly plan and understand the most strategic warehouse location for you and your customers.
-The outcome of this decision is much larger than just opening a warehouse somewhere.
-The location of your warehouse will have long lasting effects on financial, operational, and competitiveness aspects of the company.
+The impact of this decision is much more significant than just opening a warehouse somewhere.
+The location of your warehouse will have long-lasting effects on the financial, operational, and competitiveness aspects of the company.